x-tabdeveloping/language-analytics-assignment2/README.md

 python3 src/neural_network.py
 ```

-Both files save reports to the `out/` folder in the form of txt files
+Both files save classification reports to the `out/` folder in the form of txt files
 and serialize models as pipelines, including the vectorizer with `joblib`.

 To load the fitted models in a separate script for inference: